Wall Paint Pastel: How to Paint Pastel Colours

 As with all our colours, we recommend at least 2 coats for pastel colours.
 If you have pre-painted with white, this should be sufficient.
 Depending on the substrate, a third coat may be useful.

-• Brush or paint roller: For painting large areas, choose a wide brush or preferably a paint roller.
-We recommend using a bevelled brush such as our To Paint - MissPompadour fine brush so that you can also reach corners and edges easily.
+- Brush or paint roller: To Paint large areas, choose a wide brush or preferably a paint roller.
+We recommend using a bevelled brush such as our To Paint - Fine MissPompadour Brush so that you can also reach corners and edges easily.